 For a company to achieve success, it needs a strong leader at the helm.
 Top-performing CEOs can transform sinking businesses into profit-making corporations — but not all leaders have the magic touch.
 Some CEOs are now known for turning failed companies around, whereas others are largely credited with the demise of the corporation they founded or led.

-CEOs can change the fate of their companies in the blink of an eye, whether it be through thoughtless tweets or rash, inappropriate behavior.
-Click through to find out which famous CEOs really earned their high-price salaries — as well as which CEOs didn’t deserve that big paycheck.
+But will that announcement help him keep Tesla moving up?
+While that still plays out, click through to find out which famous CEOs really earned their high-price salaries — as well as which CEOs didn’t deserve that big paycheck.

 Mary Barra: General Motors

 General Motors chairman and CEO Mary Barra was crowned No. 1 on Fortune’s list of the most powerful women in 2017.
 When Barra ascended to her position as CEO in 2014, she was called a “lightweight” by a Wall Street investment banker, reported Reuters — but she has since proven her critics wrong in many different arenas.

 In the last few years, Barra has guided GM through its post-bankruptcy recovery, navigated a widespread vehicle recall and public relations crisis, and helped the company turn a consistent profit.
 Under her leadership, GM began a ride-sharing service called Maven, invested in self-driving technology and came out on top amid competition from Tesla in the affordably priced electric car market.

 In the second quarter of 2018, GM earned $36.76 billion in revenue — slightly beating estimates — and its China division reached an all-time high of 858,000 deliveries.
 In November 2018, GM announced the potential closing of five plants in North America in part of a plan to cut $6 billion in costs by 2020.